Chart Color Schemes

 Health performance in Renmark is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Only approximately 47% (~2,299 people) of Renmark residents have private health cover, compared to the national average of 55.3%.
 The most prevalent medical conditions are arthritis (10.6%) and mental health issues (9%).
-About 61.7% of residents report no medical ailments, similar to the Rest of SA's 61.8%.
-Renmark has a higher proportion of seniors aged 65 and over at 28.1% (1,364 people), compared to Rest of SA's 26.2%.
-Senior health outcomes align with the general population's health profile in the area.
+About 61.7% of residents report no medical ailments, similar to the Rest of SA at 61.8%.
+Renmark has a higher proportion of seniors aged 65 and over, at 28.1% (1,362 people), compared to 26.2% in the Rest of SA.
+Health outcomes among seniors present challenges broadly aligned with those of the general population.

 Frequently Asked Questions - Health